 Or a look at this years reviewed comics and their genre distribution

-What I am interested in doing, however, is to look at the differences in genre diversity in Mainstream (Marvel/DC) and Creator-Ownderish comics.
-I think one of the most interesting and important differences between Marvel/DC and other comics publishers is the spectrum of stories that they publish.
+It is New Years time, which means the time has come to take stock of what I've read and reviewed in 2014.
+I feel like I do a pretty good job listing favourite comics during the regular business of Atoll Comics, so with these year end posts what I like to do is take a look genre distribution in the Mainstream (Marvel/DC) comics and how it compares to the genre diversity of all the other comics publishers.
+This is because I think one of the most interesting and important differences between Marvel/DC and other comics publishers is the spectrum of stories that they publish.
 So just like last year, I am going to assign genres to all of this year's Top-ten mainstream comics and reviewed Creator-Ownederish comics.

 Comics don't automatically get assigned genres, and are infrequently sorted by genre in stores.
 Instead, they tend to get sorted by format (monthlies, tradepaperbacks, original graphic novels etc).
 So I'm going to assign my own genres to all these comics.
 For convenience (and ease of graphing) I'm also going to lump a bunch of genres together.
 To keep us all on the same page these are the genres I'll be using and a short definition of what I mean by them.

 Adventure: An action packed story with elements of travel, journey, and discovery.
 Usually a bit light hearted.
 Think Indiana Jones.

 Autobiography: A truthful, or semi-truthful account of the authors life.
 Think... well any autobiography.

 Comedy: A sizeable percentage of the story is devoted to making the audience laugh or subverting the premise for comedic/absurd reasons.
 I'm using this in both the humour and satirical sense.
 Think: Superbad or Dr. Strangelove.